 Active Directory is at the heart of all enterprise Windows networks.
 Since it controls access to your network and handles most kinds of user authentication, it is vital to make sure it is up and running.

-It's also important to be aware of changes that are made in Active Directory during the course of day-to-day system administration.
+It's also important to be aware of changes that are made in Active Directory during day-to-day system administration.
 This helps to coordinate the activities of your IT admin team and also provides a log that can be useful for auditing purposes.

 In this tutorial, we will show you how to monitor for new and modified user accounts, how to detect when accounts have been locked out, detect changes in AD group membership, and more.